Krakow: Guided Wawel Tour, Lunch, and Vistula River Cruise

 What's Included

-Entrance ticket to one permanent exhibition (Wawel Castle)
+Skip-the-line entrance ticket to one permanent exhibition at Wawel Castle

 Hotel pick up/drop off